sumeyyesaray/sumeyyesaray/README.md

 - 🧑‍💻 I’ve been diving deep into *Python* to explore its capabilities in solving complex algorithms and mastering data structures.
 - 🛠 With *Java*, I’ve built object-oriented projects to understand the power of clean and modular code.
-- 🔎 Currently, I’m working on small-scale projects to apply my knowledge and embrace new challenges in the tech world.
+-🔧 Currently, I’m working on small-scale projects to apply my knowledge and embrace new challenges in the tech world.
+I’m also expanding my expertise in C programming, Linux, and embedded systems, exploring how these technologies come together in the realm of hardware-software integration.

 Beyond coding, I enjoy exploring new frameworks, learning modern development practices, and challenging myself with innovative ideas.
 I’m always on the lookout for opportunities to collaborate and grow with like-minded people.